valarmorguls/linuxproject/README.md

 # linuxproject
-it's about my work, learning ans so on
+welcome to my github, in this, i did my work, so i will tell you what is most